Even I have paid fine for speeding: Gadkari | Devdiscourse

-Amid concern over the hefty fines for traffic violations, Union Road Transport Minister Nitin Gadkari on Monday said even he has been fined for speeding on the Bandra-Worli sealink in Mumbai.
-Talking to reporters about the major decisions of the Modi-led government in its first 100 days, Gadkari also said abrogation of Article 370 and division of Jammu and Kashmir was the "most important achievement" of the government.
+Amid concerns over the hefty fines for traffic violations under the amended motor vehicles law, Union Road Transport Minister Nitin Gadkari on Monday said even he has been fined for speeding on the Bandra-Worli sea link in Mumbai.
+Talking to reporters about the major decisions of the Modi-led government in its first 100 days, Gadkari also said that abrogation of Article 370 and division of Jammu and Kashmir was the "most important achievement" of the Centre.

+He said it is Prime Minister Narendra Modi's wish to make India a "super economic power".
+"100 days is a trailer, the entire film will unroll in the next five years," he said.

-Criminalisation of instant triple talaq and the amended motor vehicles law were some of the big achievements of the Centre, he said.
-"Even I have paid a fine for speeding on the sealink," Gadkari said.
+The criminalization of instant triple talaq and the amended motor vehicles law were some of the big achievements of the NDA government, the minister said.
+"Even I have paid a fine for speeding on the sea link," Gadkari said.

 The Motor Vehicles Amendment Act, approved by President Ram Nath Kovind last month, aims at stricter punishment for violation of traffic regulations and to bring discipline on roads.
 "Passing the MV Act amendment is a big achievement for our government.
 The high fines will lead to transparency, and (will) not result in corruption," Gadkari said.